maradotwebp/apidown/CONTRIBUTING.md

 You can contribute by
 - writing code
     - You can, but must not follow the specification documented in [App.md](APP.md).
-    - Make sure to add new and run existing tests, so that your new code doesn't add errors or bugs.
+    - Make sure to run tests when adding code, so that your new code doesn't add errors or bugs.
 You can run code with ``` npm test ```.
 - adding new ideas, documenting features
 - solving issues